 Raw milk consumption in the UK has increased a lot and more farmers are stepping into a new business.

-The Food Standards Agency released a report after a survey last year.
+The Food Standards Agency released a Consumer Insight Report 2018 after a survey last year.
 Three quarters of those surveyed had only begun drinking raw milk produced for human consumption in the past year.
 In addition most said they drink it because they believed in the health benefits.
 Figure 12 of the consumer survey finding showed most of the participants believed it is higher in nutritional content that conventional milk.